119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 3. Ignoring Hidden Fees and Extra Charges

 Hidden fees can eat away at your payout with little or no notice, simply because a scrap car buyer will just deduct towing charges, processing fees, or the paperwork handling fee from your final offer.
-Here’s how that looks – you made a good deal on the junk car, but when they come to pay you, it suddenly looks like a bad deal.
+Here’s how it happens—you agree to a good deal for your junk car, but when it’s time to get paid, hidden fees make it look like a bad deal..
 Many sellers do not even think about this, and they end up disappointed after the fact.
 The best thing you can do is ask the buyer for an exact, written quote before the sale.
 Find out if the towing is going to be free and any other fees that may apply.

 4. Leaving Personal Belongings Inside the Car

 When selling an old vehicle, it is easy to forget some personal items that were stored in it.
 Many people overlook important things like sunglasses, garage door openers, chargers, insurance papers, and even ID cards.
 After the tow truck drives away, it’s almost impossible to retrieve the forgotten items.
 Some of those items may be valuable or contain personal identifying information or financial details, all of which can create future problems.
-It is always smart to do a final inspection to make sure you have removed all personal items from your car before it is officially yours again.
+It is always smart to do a final inspection to make sure you have removed all personal items from your car before the vehicle officially leaves your possession.
 Inspect the glove box, under the seats, inside the trunk, and behind any panels.

 Also Read: The Ultimate Checklist: What to Remove Before Scrapping Your Car